functionless/eventual-website/blog/2023-03-17-Announcing-Eventual-Part2-Features.md

 The next aspect of an event-driven micro-service is Messaging.
 In Eventual, we provide Events and Subscriptions for passing messages around within and outside a Service.

-When something happens in a service, it’s often a good idea to record it as an “event” and publish it to an Event Bus so other parts of your system can react to it.
+When something happens in a service, it’s often a good idea to record it as an “event” and emit it to an Event Bus so other parts of your system can react to it.
 They’re also useful for logging and analytical use-cases, among many others.
 This is known as “Choreography”

-Subscriptions have the benefit of decoupling the publisher of an event from the subscriber.
+Subscriptions have the benefit of decoupling the emitter of an event from the subscriber.
 This simplifies how you evolve your system over time as you can always add more subscribers without disrupting other parts of your service.

 ### Event